Nart saga: Study and significance

 The first Westerner to take note of the Nart stories was the German scholar Julius von Klaproth, who traveled to the Caucasus during the first decade of the 19th century.
-The earliest written account of the material is attributed to the Kabardian author Shora Begmurzin Nogma, who wrote in Russian in 1835–1843, published posthumously in 1861.
+The earliest written account of the material is attributed to the Kabardian author Shora Nogmov, who wrote in Russian in 1835–1843, published posthumously in 1861.
 A German translation by Adolf Berge was published in 1866 (Berge 1866).
 The stories exist in the form of prose tales as well as epic songs.

 It is generally known that some of the Nart corpora have an ancient Iranian core, inherited from the Scythians, Sarmatians, and Alans (the latter being the ancestors of the Ossetians).
 However, they also contain abundant local North Caucasian accretions of great antiquity, which sometimes reflect an even more archaic past.

 The Ossetes consider the Nart epic to be a central feature of their national identity.
 Based especially on the Ossetian versions, the Nart stories have been valued by scholars as a window towards the world of the Iranian-speaking cultures of antiquity, and as an important source for comparative Indo-European mythology.
 For example, the philologist Georges Dumézil used the Ossetian division of the Narts into three clans to support his Trifunctional Hypothesis that the Proto-Indo-Europeans were similarly divided into three castes—warriors, priests, and commoners.

 The Northwest Caucasian (Circassian, Abkhaz-Abasin and Ubykh) versions are also highly valuable because they contain more archaic accretions and preserve "all the odd details constituting the detritus of earlier traditions and beliefs", as opposed to the Ossetian ones, which have been "reworked to form a smooth narrative."

 Connections to other mythology

-Research shows that the core of the Nart Saga has Iranian cultural roots (Scythian, Sarmatian, Alan).A Russian comparative study, Shahnameh and the Nart Epic of the Ossetians: A Symbolic Comparison, highlights overlapping symbols and narrative structures.Comparative studies have identified similar symbolic motifs, e.g., the “winged bird” motif appears in both epics as a mythic symbol.
+Research shows that the core of the Nart Saga has Iranian cultural roots (Scythian, Sarmatian, Alan).
+A Russian comparative study, Shahnameh and the Nart Epic of the Ossetians: A Symbolic Comparison, highlights overlapping symbols and narrative structures.
+Comparative studies have identified similar symbolic motifs, e.g., the “winged bird” motif appears in both epics as a mythic symbol.

 Some motifs in the Nart sagas are shared by Greek mythology.
 The story of Prometheus chained to Mount Kazbek or to Mount Elbrus in particular is similar to an element in the Nart sagas.
 These shared motifs are seen by some as indicative of an earlier proximity of the Caucasian peoples to the ancient Greeks, also shown in the myth of the Golden Fleece, in which Colchis is generally accepted to have been part of modern-day Georgia.

 In the book From Scythia to Camelot, authors C. Scott Littleton and Linda A. Malcor speculate that many aspects of the Arthurian legends are derived from the Nart sagas.
 The proposed vector of transmission is the Alans, some of whom migrated into northern France at around the time the Arthurian legends were forming.
 As expected, these parallels are most evident in the Ossetian versions, according to researcher John Colarusso.
 For more details, see "Historicity of King Arthur – Lucius Artorius Castus and the Sarmatian connection".